 Moreover, the importance of recycling and its benefits to the environment, society, and the economy are going well behind this.

 Plastic production primarily depends on non-renewable fossil hydrocarbons.
 The process also contributes to carbon emissions.

 23. Plastic materials decomposition

 Plastic materials may take centuries to decompose.
-This contaminates soils and water hence endangering marine lives.
+This contaminates soils and water hence endangering marine life.

 24. The country with the best recycling rate

 According to recent findings, Germany has the best recycling rate.
 Other countries such as Austria, South Korea, and Wales follow closely.